 The maintenance work is simple in nature and consists of delivery and grading of beach quality fill sand on the upper portion of the profile.
-Each maintenance cycle will require a single work day for placement and grading of beach quality fill sand on the beach berm.
-Maintenance activities will be conducted as follows:
+Each maintenance cycle would require a single work day for placement and grading of beach quality fill sand on the beach berm.
+Maintenance activities would be conducted as follows:

-- The 5-foot contour will be identified and marked on the foreshore. - Silt booms or fence will be placed on the makai side of the 5-foot contour. - Dump trucks will bring the material to the western side of the Association's property, and place the sand directly onto the beach berm, makai of the erosion scarp. - Ingress and egress of machinery will be along the western side of the property.
-Equipment will be brought onto the site through the parking lot, and material will be transferred to the beach at the western end of the project site.
-Equipment will transit across the property, to the beach. - There will be no stockpiling or equipment storage on the property. - A bulldozer, similar in size to a D-5, will transit across the property to the beach berm and will remain on the beach throughout the day while spreading sand.
-The bulldozer will spread the sand from the west to the east, as the dump trucks are delivering the material directly to the beach berm. - Contemporaneous delivery and spreading of the material will minimize the area needed to transfer the material directly onto the berm. - The bulldozer will also push sand mauka within the Association's access paths, and the County access if appropriate.

-- Some fill material may be delivered through the County access for distribution at the eastern end of the berm, if appropriate.
-This sand will also be placed directly on the beach berm. - The makai face of the fill material will be graded to a 1V:3H slope. - The surface of the material will be back bladed to leave the fill material available for immediate use. - Silt fences and the markings for the 5-foot contour will be removed. - Each maintenance action, placing roughly 1,000 cubic yards and grading to specifications on the berm, will be completed within a single work day.
+- The 5-foot contour would be identified and marked on the foreshore. - Silt booms or fence would be placed on the makai side of the 5-foot contour. - Dump trucks would bring the material to the western side of the Association's property, and place the sand directly onto the beach berm, makai of the erosion scarp. - Ingress and egress of machinery would be along the western side of the property.
+Equipment would be brought onto the site through the parking lot, and material would be transferred to the beach at the western end of the project site.
+Equipment would transit across the property, to the beach. - There would be no stockpiling or equipment storage on the property. - A bulldozer, similar in size to a D-5, would transit across the property to the beach berm and would remain on the beach throughout the day while spreading sand.
+The bulldozer would spread the sand from the west to the east, as the dump trucks are delivering the material directly to the beach berm. - Contemporaneous delivery and spreading of the material would minimize the area needed to transfer the material directly onto the berm. - The bulldozer would also push sand mauka within the Association's access paths, and the County access if appropriate. - Some fill material may be delivered through the County access for distribution at the eastern end of the berm, if appropriate.
+This sand would also be placed directly on the beach berm. - The makai face of the fill material would be graded to a 1V:3H slope. - The surface of the material would be back bladed to leave the fill material available for immediate use. - Silt fences and the markings for the 5-foot contour would be removed. - Each maintenance action, placing roughly 1,000 cubic yards and grading to specifications on the berm, would be completed within a single work day.